twilio/twilio-go/rest/messaging/v2/docs/ChannelsSendersApi.md

 > DeleteChannelsSender(ctx, Sid)

-Delete a specific sender by its unique identifier.
+Delete a Sender

-- Delete a specific OTT sender by its unique identifier. - Supported OTT 1) Whatsapp.
-RCS is not supported
+(WhatsApp only) Delete a Sender.

 ### Path Parameters